vyq/accelerated-c-plus-plus/README.md

   ```
 - An advantage of the `vector` data structure is fast random access.
 A disadvantage is that it is expensive to add or delete elements that are not at the end of the `vector`
 - `()` is required as `.` has higher precedence than `*` in `(*iterator).name`. `*iterator.name` would throw a compilation error as `iterator` does not have a member `name`.
 The [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) `iterator->name` can be used as an abbreviation
-- `iterator = vector.erase(iterator)` invalidates all iterators after the element that was erased and makes `iterator` refer to the element after the erasure
+- `iterator = vector.erase(iterator)` invalidates all iterators after the element that was erased and makes `iterator` refer to the element after the erased element
 - `vector.push_back(element)` invalidates all iterators referring to `vector`

 # to-do

-- Read page 143 exercise 5-1 of Accelerated C++
+- Read page 143 exercise 5-2 of Accelerated C++
 - Read page 48 section 2.3.2 of The C++ Programming Language